 - Education Abroad Funding Opportunities List - This list will show scholarships available for eligible students to consider.
 Click on the name of the scholarship to view additional details including how to apply and eligibility requirements.

-KSU Education Abroad Office
+Education Abroad Office scholarships

 KSU academic colleges & departments

-There are many nationally competitive study abroad scholarships with a variety of different requirements.
+There are many nationally competitive education abroad scholarships with a variety of different requirements.
 Some national scholarships are based on academic merit, financial need, academic major, foreign language study, non-traditional locations, etc. For more information about nationally competitive scholarships, contact:

 215 Fairchild Hall